culturing/poems/Poems/Prologue/Gettysburg.md

 with hope to spare – in other words, they were a people like the rest.
 True, they owned slaves, or those before them did, but this fact cannot be washed away with any amount of blood.
-We ought to know by know that history is fickle, and remains despite our sternest glare.
+We ought to know by now that history is fickle, and remains despite our sternest glare.
 There is no way to make it vanish.
 Nonetheless, we can move forward, and have done it, though